Felix Aronovich: 2012

 At the 2012 European Men's Artistic Gymnastics Championships he qualified for the all-around final in 11th place.
-This achievement qualified him to compete for Israel at the 2012 Summer Olympics after the Israeli Olympic Committee extra criteria beyond the Olympic qualifications.
+This achievement allowed him to compete for Israel at the 2012 Summer Olympics after the Israeli Olympic Committee required him to fulfill extra criteria beyond the Olympic qualification process (finishing 12th or higher in the all-around at the European Championships or qualifying for an event final there) before they would send him to the Olympics.
 He also finished 38th place on the parallel bars, 39th place on the rings, 46th place on the horizontal bar, 52nd place in the floor exercise and the 80th place on the pommel horse.

 At the 2012 Summer Olympics he finished 32nd place in the all-around qualifiers, 4 places short of qualifying for the final.
 He also finished 44th place on the pommel horse, 48th place on the parallel bars, 51st place on the rings and in the floor exercise, 56th place on the horizontal bar and the 68th place on the vault.

 2013

 In 2013, in college he earned All-America honors in the all-around and on the high bar, was named first team All-Big Ten, earned College Gymnastics Association All-America Scholar-Athlete honors (with a GPA over 3.70), and was named Academic All-Big Ten.
 He was named Big Ten Gymnast of the Week twice, earned College Gymnastics Association National Gymnast of the Week three times.
 He graduated from Penn Stated in 2013 with a Bachelor of Science in Engineering Science.